21 Moral Values for Kids to Build Good Character

 Education is the biggest weapon one can have, and the thing that has the most impact on where you end up in life.
 A love for education must be cultivated in the child, right from preschool, and you should also try to get your child to understand the importance of education in life.

-11. Appreciate and Gratitude
+11. Appreciation and Gratitude

 Having gratitude means being willing to express your appreciation and gratitude for your possessions.
 Contentment is the first step.
 Teach your child to be grateful for what they have in life to help them develop contentment and thankfulness.
 Never allow anyone or anything to be taken for granted.